Creating Confident Writers: For High School, College & Life

 ‘Writers who read are often eager to write themselves, because the more joy they find in a book the sooner they think to themselves, I can write like that!
 Which, of course, they can’ (p.32).

 I found the moments where Hicks & Schoenborn discuss the connection between reading and writing to be some of the most thought-provoking and interesting parts of the book.
 They repeatedly share the importance of daily sustained reading time to help build young people’s reader-identities and point to the fact that strong readers are strong writers.
 Quoting one of their students, they share how her reading helps her: ‘with every book I picked up, I absorbed a little bit of that author’s writing soul’ (p.28).
-In addition, they provide rich guidance on how teachers and students can form genuine, deep relationships with mentor authors and mentor texts that go well beyond the shackles and flawed conceptions of the book planning or novel study approach towards writing (Young & Ferguson in press).
+In addition, they provide rich guidance on how teachers and students can form genuine, deep relationships with mentor authors and mentor texts that go well beyond the shackles and flawed conceptions of the book planning or novel study approach towards writing (Young & Ferguson 2021).
 They invite teachers to share with their class mentor texts they have used themselves to help them craft their own texts and to give their students an apprenticeship in how to do the same.
 They suggest that this helps fulfill the aim that teachers should be using three types of mentor texts: texts by professional writers; texts written by the writer-teacher themselves, and writing by their students (both past and present).
 The authors make a strong case when they suggest that without providing this variety of mentor texts, teachers create a culture in the classroom where children feel a sense of intimidation, inadequacy, imposter syndrome and failure if they can’t craft texts to the same level of highly-experienced and professional writers.

 - Interconnection Of The Principles